junegunn/vim-plug/README.md

 Plug 'junegunn/vader.vim',  { 'on': 'Vader', 'for': 'vader' }
 ```

+`for` option is generally not needed as most plugins for specific file types
+usually don't have too much code in `plugin` directory.
+You might want to
+examine the output of `vim --startuptime` before applying the option.

 ### Post-update hooks

 There are some plugins that require extra steps after installation or update.